SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Go," Rainbow finished.

-With that they were off, Rainbow dashed off the line, running as fast as she could.
+With that, they were off, Rainbow dashed off the line, running as fast as she could.

 ***